ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 The pain in Marcus's voice was raw and immediate, cutting through my mind like a blade.
 I had witnessed hundreds of Crossings, had documented the phenomenon with scientific precision, but seeing it through the eyes of someone who had loved one of the departed added a dimension of tragedy that seemed to layer atop my own personal grief at the loss of Lydia.

 "He was following the same pattern as everyone else," I said gently, though the words felt inadequate.
 "The progressive detachment, the growing silence, the expression of profound peace.
+You need to know that you don't bear any responsibility for David's Crossing.
 Whatever drives them to Cross, it appears to be universal among highly augmented minds."

 Marcus nodded, his fingers tracing the edge of a photograph showing David in his final days.
 "That's what terrifies me.
 If it's truly universal, if no one can resist it, then what does that say about the nature of intelligence itself?
 Have we created something that inevitably leads to self-destruction?"

 I had asked myself the same question countless times during the investigation.
 The possibility that consciousness itself might have natural limits, that extreme intelligence inevitably led to the choice to transcend existence, challenged everything I thought I understood about the nature of mind and meaning.

 "I don't know," I admitted, recalling months of failed investigation.

+Marcus fell into silence, gazing at the photos of his life with David.
+His hands were unconsciously opening and closing, as if he were trying to grasp something.
+I sat down at Marcus's side.
+My hand found his.

 Marcus looked up from the photographs, his expression showing a mixture of hope and desperation.
 "Have you tried approaching it differently?
 Maybe the direct confrontation isn't working because you're asking the wrong questions."